elegantchaos/Runner/README.md

 let session = runner.run(["some", "arguments"])

-// process the output asynchronously for await l in result.stdout.lines {
+// process the output asynchronously for await l in session.stdout.lines {
   print(l)
 }
 ```